murphmeister4000/fetch_senior_analytics_engineer/README.md

         * Do some columns have gaps only in certain months?

 ## PART 4: Communicate with Stakeholders
-Please see the text file ...
+Please see the markdown file [Message To Stakeholders](https://github.com/murphmeister4000/fetch_senior_analytics_engineer/blob/main/message_to_stakeholders.md)